LorenGlenn/pizza/README.md

 ## Known Bugs

-_Multiple clicks on an option will add the price multiple times_
+_Multiple clicks on an option will add to the price of the object but give no extra item to the user other than in the toppings section_

 ## Support and contact details